Aaron Paul: Personal life

 Paul met actress and director Lauren Parsekian at the Coachella Festival, and they became engaged in Paris on January 1, 2012.
 They were married in a 1920s Parisian carnival-themed wedding in Malibu on May 26, 2013, with musicians Foster the People and John Mayer performing.
 Paul emailed the song "Beauty" by The Shivers to everyone on the guest list and asked them to learn the lyrics so they could sing along during the ceremony.
-They live in the Los Feliz neighborhood of Los Angeles, having sold their previous home in West Hollywood, and own a second cabin-style home near McCall, Idaho.
-They have a daughter named Story Annabelle (born February 2018) and a son named Ryden Caspian (born April 2022).
-Paul's Breaking Bad co-star Bryan Cranston is Ryden's godfather.
+They lived in the Los Feliz neighborhood of Los Angeles, having sold their previous home in West Hollywood, and own a second cabin-style home near McCall, Idaho.
+They have a daughter born February 2018 and a son born April 2022.
+Paul's Breaking Bad co-star Bryan Cranston is the son's godfather.
+In the aftermath of the Los Angeles wildfires in early 2025, the couple sold their undamaged residence and relocated with their children to Paris.

 In April 2013, to commemorate the final episode of Breaking Bad, Paul and Cranston got Breaking Bad tattoos on the last day of filming; Paul had the phrase "no half measures" tattooed onto his biceps, while Cranston had the show's logo tattooed onto one of his fingers.
 In October that year, during a ceremony at the Egyptian Theatre in Boise, Idaho, Governor Butch Otter declared October 1 "Aaron Paul Sturtevant Day".

 Paul legally dropped his birth surname of "Sturtevant" in November 2022 so that he, his wife, and their children would all officially share the "Paul" surname.